What is Edge AI? A Beginner’s Guide to AI at the Edge

 Manufacturing

-In modern manufacturing, edge AI enables predictive maintenance and real-time quality control on the production floor.
+Edge AI manufacturing, enables predictive maintenance and real-time quality control on the production floor.
 Cameras and sensors placed along assembly lines feed data into edge-based models that can instantly detect product defects or equipment anomalies.
 This helps reduce downtime, minimize waste and ensure higher consistency — all without sending data back to a central server for processing.

 Retail